Jack Hardy (labor leader): Dismissal

 file a letter from Dale Zysman, publish school teacher who was dismissed from service last December as a result of the Rapp-Coudert investigation, Mr. Zysman had asked permission to have his accumulated pension contributions in the pension fund at 4 per cent interest, arguing that this privilege is granted to resigned teachers for a period of five years after they leave the service.
 Mr. Zysman was represented at yesterday's meeting by Samuel Greenfield of the Teachers Union, who cited the pension law as proof that no distinction is made between persons who are dismissed and those who resign...
 "Mr. Zysman is asking for no special privilege."...
 Mr. Zysman is appealing against his dismissal and the Retirement Board has informed him that it will hold his money and will pay interest on it if the appeal is sustained.

 (In 1952, Chambers recalled, "Circa 1941, Zysman's party membership was suspected or discovered.
 He was eased out of the schools in an incident that made a day's headlines.
 Later, he went to work for the Communist Labor Research Group, which included among others, Comrade Grace Hutchins."
 Chambers is probably referring to the Labor Research Association.)

 Works

-Hardy was at least a fellow traveler, as indicated by his frequent publisher (International Publishers) and by the inspiration for his book The First American Revolution: "The thesis of this book is taken from V. I. Lenin's famous address to American workers: "The history of modern civilized America opens with one of those great, really liberating, really revolutionary wars...
+Hardy described the inspiration for his book The First American Revolution: "The thesis of this book is taken from V. I. Lenin's famous address to American workers: "The history of modern civilized America opens with one of those great, really liberating, really revolutionary wars...
 It was a war of the American people against English robbers who subjected America and held it in colonial slavery..."

 His book Labor and Textiles formed part of a series by International Publishers which included: Labor and Steel by Horace B. Davis, Labor and Coal by Anna Rochester, Labor and Lumber by Charlotte Todes, Labor and Automobiles by Robert W. Dunn, and Labor and Silk by Grace Hutchins (illustrated by Chambers' future wife, Esther Shemitz).